BSFrance/BSFrance-avr/README.md

 # BSFrance-avr

-This core is will allow you to use all BSFrance AVR based boards with the Arduino ecosystem.
+This core will allow you to use BSFrance AVR based boards with the Arduino ecosystem.

 # How to install